Key Takeaways

 How Much Carrot Can I Give My Cat?

 As a rule of thumb, make sure that treats (including carrots) take up no more than 10% of your cat’s daily food.
 A tablespoon of mashed carrots at a time should be fine.
-If your cat tolerates this amount well, then you can slowly increase the serving size.
+Got an insatiable beast?
+Then three spoons will be enough.

 Do Carrots Help Cats Poop?